Join my community and receive my free ebook! Subscribe now >>

 The immune system and the lymphatic system are intricately entwined; they are the body’s protector; they create:

-It is essential therefore that we nourish the body with plenty of water to ensure that everything flows smoothly, so to speak.
+It is essential then that we nourish the body with plenty of water to ensure that everything flows smoothly, so to speak.

 lymphatic and immune systems.